rycolab/website/content/classes/intro-nlp-f25/main.md

 ### Live Chat
 In addition to class time, there will also be a RocketChat-based live chat hosted on ETH’s servers.
 Students are free to ask questions of the teaching staff and of others in public or private (direct message).
-There are specific channels for each of the 6 assignments as well as for reporting errata in the course notes.
+There are specific channels for each of the 6 assignments.
 All data from the chat will be deleted from ETH servers at the course’s conclusion.
 The chat supports LaTeX for easier discussion of technical material.